 That said, here you will learn how to change audio speed with least adverse effects using some of the most popular and highly recommended tools.

-You can follow the steps given below to learn how to change audio speed with Wondershare Filmora9:
+You can follow the steps given below to learn how to change audio speed with Wondershare Filmora:

-Step 1: Import Audio and Add to Filmora9 Timeline
+Step 1: Import Audio and Add to Filmora Timeline

 Step 2: Increase or Decrease Audio Speed

 Ensure that the audio track is selected in the timeline, click the Speedometer icon from the timeline toolbar at the upper section, hover mouse to the Slow option from the menu, and click your preferred value form the submenu to reduce the sound speed.
 Likewise, hover the mouse to the Fast option, and choose a value from the submenu to increase it.

 Note: Usually the pitch of the audio wouldn’t change as long as you pick the values anywhere between 0.5x and 5x.
 However, if you select any option beyond this range, you may experience variations in the pitch according the value you selected.